General Information

 So which one are you?
 Dunno.
 Your call.

-Note, however, just because we made it for an X-Maxx or XRT, servos don't know in what they're being installed.
-Point being, while this servo has been created expressly to fit these Traxxas products (to include the Wide Maxx, too), the facts are with the addition of an inexpensive mounting beam option, it can be retrofitted into a wide variety of 1/5th scale rigs.
+Note, however, just because we made it for an X-Maxx, then know this; servos don't know in what they're being installed.
+Point being, while this servo has been created expressly to fit that Traxxas products (to include the Wide Maxx, too), the facts are with the addition of an inexpensive XX-mount (a beam option), it can be retrofitted into a wide variety of 1/5 to 1/4 scale rigs.
 For example, a Losi DBXL-E 2.0.

 Funny thing about making this quarter-class servo for the X-MAXX is we're already known for producing the most bad ass standard-size servo available in the form of the DS1155BLHV( below).
 However, just as it's said you can't be too rich, or too thin, turns out you can't have too much power in an X-MAXX.